 66 Launched in 2004 for a period of five years and focused on maternal and newborn health in ten districts.
-PAIMAN received in 2008, a oneyear extension, through September 2010.
+PAIMAN received in 2008, a oneyear extension, through September 2010.99

 Mass media support.
-Although not a specific part of the mass media program, community leaders may be featured in TV drama's as role models for MNCH change.
-Because the district TV drama may be aired nationally, modeling of a positive to involving ulama in MNCH community leadership role may motivate involvement of local and national stakeholders as well as wider public audiences.
+Although not a specific part of the mass media program, community leaders may be wellbeing.
+In hard-to-reach featured in TV drama's as role models for MNCH change. the only medium of Because the district TV drama communication.
+Thus far, may be aired nationally, little attention has been paid modeling of a positive to involving ulama in MNCH community leadership role communication efforts. may motivate involvement of local and national stakeholders as well as wider public audiences.

-- ?
+- •?
 Number of facility-based HC meetings - •?
 Number of specific actions taken by HCs to improve MNCH in their areas - •?
-Number of briefing sessions for local assemblies/councilors - ?
-Number of TV talk shows - ?
-Number of community leaders identified who actively support community BP initiatives - ?
+Number of briefing sessions for local assemblies/councilors - •?
+Number of TV talk shows - •?
+Number of community leaders identified who actively support community BP initiatives - •?
 Number of communitybased MNCH activities initiated